-But, unfortunately none of the commercial offerings are a silver bullet solution for practical RPA implementations.
-Only spot automations are possible without a comprehensive document comprehension system.
+But, unfortunately, none of the commercial offerings are a silver bullet solution for practical RPA implementations.
+Only spot automation is possible without a comprehensive document comprehension system.

-In our experience with multiple complex RPA implementations, we evaluated the popular commercial OCR offerings.
-We are sharing our findings here.
+In our experience with multiple complex RPA implementations, we evaluated the popular commercial OCR Software offerings.
+We are sharing our findings on the best OCR Software here.

-When it comes to the real world use cases, the documents can be images, less accurate, noisy etc. There are two types of document comprehension: image and text.
-The documents that are images are extracted through the OCR technology.
-When we were automating the insurance use cases where the customer declaration forms, Acord forms and quotations had to be read and extracted, we benchmarked various OCR providers in the market.
+When it comes to real-world use cases, the documents can be images, less accurate, noisy, etc. There are two types of document comprehension: image and text.
+The documents that are images are extracted through the OCR tools.
+When we were automating the insurance use cases where the customer declaration forms, Acord forms, and quotations had to be read and extracted, we benchmarked top OCR Software in the market.
 For the benefit of others, we have presented the same here.

-This blog is intended for developer/project managers/entrepreneurs who want to understand how different OCR services performs in terms of accuracy for image based documents.
+This blog is intended for developers/project managers/entrepreneurs who want to understand how different OCR services perform in terms of accuracy for image-based documents.
 This will also help them understand which OCR is useful for their requirement.

 This blog will cover: